-The Johnson 360 Leadership Assessment launches in late spring.
-This 360-degree feedback survey serves as the cornerstone for your leadership development, and is required before you begin classes.
-You will also need it for your Core Team Practicum course that begins in May shortly after Orientation.
+The Johnson 360 Leadership Assessment serves as the cornerstone for your leadership development, and is required before you begin classes.
+You will also need it for your Core Team Practicum course that begins in May.

 The Survey Process

-You’ll receive an email when the survey launches in the spring.
-After you fill out a self-assessment, you’ll select raters who can provide feedback about your leadership.
+You’ll receive an email when the survey launches in mid-spring.
+You’ll need to fill out a self-assessment survey and select raters who can provide feedback about your leadership.
 The more raters you select, the more you’ll get out of the 360 experience.
-Once you receive an email from our Leadership Development Office, be sure to add in your raters and the Korn Ferry Hay Group will take care of sending emails to your raters—all you need to do is provide their names and email addresses.

 Peers: Select at least five (preferably more) professional peers who have observed your leadership and work.

-Others: Aim for five to ten people in this category.
-This is a “catch all” for anyone who isn’t your manager, direct report, or professional peer.
+Other Raters: Aim for five to ten people in this category.
+This is a “catch all” for anyone who isn’t your manager, person you lead, or professional peer.
 You can list clients, vendors or peers from volunteer work, sports teams, and other non-work commitments.
-If you were recently in school, you might consider fellow club members, academic advisers, professors, or mentors.

 Recommended Reading for All Courses and Students